Alegua/marked-image-manager/README.md

 # TODO:

-- [ ] Replace all `marked-extension-template` with your extension npm name
-- [ ] Replace all `markedExtensionTemplate` with your extension global name
 - [ ] Update description in `/README.md`
 - [ ] Update usage in `/README.md`
 - [ ] Update options in `/README.md`